hertogp/imagine/README.md

 Imagine just wraps some commands and provides no checks.

-So use it with care and make sure you understand the fenced codeblocks before running it through the filter.
+So use it with care and make sure you understand the fenced codeblocks before running them through the filter.

 ## Imagine command